FairwindsOps/charts/stable/insights-agent/README.md

 ## Configuration
 Parameter | Description | Default
 --------- | ----------- | -------
-`insights.organization` | The name of the organization to upload data to | ""
-`insights.cluster` | The name of the cluster the data is coming from | "" `insights.base64token` | Your cluster's base64-encoded auth token provided by Insights | ""
+`disableServiceMesh` | Adds annotations to all CronJobs to not inject Linkerd or Istio | true `insights.organization` | The name of the organization to upload data to | "" `insights.cluster` | The name of the cluster the data is coming from | "" `insights.base64token` | Your cluster's base64-encoded auth token provided by Insights | ""